GiYo-Mi02/MHS-MockUp/docs/system-overview.md

 - JWT cookies (7-day expiry) issued on `/api/auth/signin`, stored as `mr_token`.
 - Citizens, staff, and admins share the same cookie format; staff carry `departmentId` for authorization.
 - Middleware in `auth.ts` exports `requireAuth` (ensures valid token) and `requireRole(...roles)` for role-based guards.
+- Citizens verify their email via OTP: `/api/auth/verification/request` issues a six-digit code (dev environments echo the code in responses) and `/api/auth/verification/confirm` validates it.
+Unverified citizens are redirected to the `/verify` page and limited to a single report until they confirm.

 ### Evidence and storage